On today’s episode, I’m tackling G is for Geoduck and Grouper.

 It was a geoduck.

-So of course I ordered some!
-Although I DO love clams in general.
-But this was something else.
+So, of course, I ordered some!
+Although I do love clams in general, this was something else.
 I might have been fascinated more than anything.

-Chef nodded to me, a knowing approval.
+The chef nodded, a knowing approval.
 He sliced three slivers, and I mean slivers.
-Drizzled a little oil over the top, a kiss of salt and that was it.
+Drizzled a little oil over the top, a kiss of salt, and that was it.

-The clam hit my tongue and I was transported to the Pacific Ocean.
-Big surf, briny water.
-Geoduck does have a slightly chewy texture, or course, it’s a clam, but it is also super tender and a little nutty in flavor.
+When the clam hit my tongue, I was transported to the Pacific Ocean—big surf, briny water.
+Geoduck does have a slightly chewy texture—of course, it’s a clam—but it is also super tender and a little nutty in flavor.

 This is not the clam to chop up and make clam chowder or fritters.
 You want to eat clam crudo or ceviche.